oracle/oracle-database-operator/docs/sharding/provisioning/free/sharding_provisioning_with_free_images.md

-# Example of provisioning Oracle Sharded Database with Oracle 23ai FREE Database and GSM Images
+# Example of provisioning Oracle Sharded Database with Oracle AI Database 26ai Free Database and GSM Images

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.

-This example uses the Oracle 23ai FREE Database and GSM Images.

 The sharded database in this example is deployed with System-Managed Sharding type.
 In this use case, the database is created automatically using DBCA during the provisioning of the shard databases and the catalog database when the Oracle Sharding topology with System-Managed Sharding is deployed using Oracle Sharding controller.